 And then there were three … or four

 The year began with typical product rollouts.
-For example,
+For example, Microsoft released a global version of Dynamics CRM Online.

 The top CRM companies then boosted their product lines and consolidated the CRM software market through a series of acquisitions focusing on customer service, human resources and social media.
 Salesforce.com kicked off the buying season in March when it acquired Radian6, a maker of social media monitoring and analysis tools.